-G. Purchased Debt Cases:
+H. Purchased Debt Cases:

-- a.
+a.
 The defendant should be able to tell from the style of the case, the nature of the account on which he/she has been sued.
-While it is not necessary to provide the entire chain of title to the account, the style of the case must contain the names of both the present creditor and the original creditor.
-If the issue of ownership of the account is raised in the course of the proceeding, by pleading, or otherwise, the plaintiff must be prepared to prove its chain of title, and to present, if necessary, all of the assignments which resulted in the ownership of the account, by the ultimate plaintiff in the case. - b.
+While it is not necessary to provide the entire chain of title to the account in the name of the plaintiff, the style of the case must contain the names of both the present creditor and the original creditor.
+Plaintiff must be prepared to prove ownership of Plaintiff's account, including its chain of title, and to present documentation of all of the assignments which resulted in the ownership of the Plaintiff's account (with particularity) by the ultimate plaintiff in the case.

+- b.
 The plaintiff or plaintiff's counsel shall, on the return date, be in possession of sufficient documentation of the claim, to enable the defendant to recognize the nature of the obligation, and the manner in which the balance claimed was determined.
 At a minimum, the plaintiff should be prepared to present an invoice from the original creditor, on the creditor's billing form, or some other documentation by any creditor in the chain showing actual usage, in the case of a credit card account.
 If the defendant claims not to be the correct debtor, or not to have any account or dealings with the original creditor, the plaintiff must be able to produce documentation showing that the defendant signed a contract, used the credit card in question, or in some other manner was the party that contracted with the original credit grantor. - c.
 Pleadings must provide the basis for the claim (contract, note, contract, card usage, etc), a breakdown of debits and credits, showing how the balance was determined, and appropriate documentation to support the claim.
 If charges from the original creditor include interest at a rate in excess of the judgment rate, fees, such as over limit charges, or other charges that do not reflect purchase or cash advances, the creditor must document the rules and regulations to which the debtor agreed to be bound, either by written agreement, or by card or account usage.
-If documentation is not sufficient, judgment will not be granted, even if the defendant fails to answer to the Bill of Particulars.

-H. Self-Help: Resources for self-represented litigants can be found at https://selfhelp.vacourts.gov
+If documentation is not sufficient, judgment will not be granted, even if the defendant fails to answer to the Bill of Particulars. - I. Self-Help: Resources for self-represented litigants can be found at https://selfhelp.vacourts.gov (See QR code at left.)